ssedano/elfari/README.md

 - Tweet using the credentials the status "here comes a tweet".

 * genardo alecciona
 - This command accepts parameters.
-Search for a tweet with the parameters (if no parameters, just any tweet), sends its words to Google Spell Checker API, substitute all coincidences with the first correction, then sends the corrected tweet to its original author.
+Search for a tweet with the parameters (if no parameters, just any tweet), sends its words to [After the Deadline](http://www.afterthedeadline.com/api.slp) Spell Checker API, substitute all coincidences with the first correction, then sends the corrected tweet to its original author.
 Note that here I use the term "corrected" very lightly, most of the times it just fails miserably correcting it.

 ## Troubleshooting